boostorg/website-v2/docs/nginx_redirects.md

      1. You should update `website-v2-processing/nginx_redirects_data/known_redirects.json` with any new 404 directory paths found in the docs for the version which need a redirect.
 (LLMs are useful for this if there are many)
      1. Optional: you may run `task check-redirect-urls` from this project to verify all the destination urls in `known_redirects.json` return a 200 status.
 1. For nginx redicts:
-   1. Run `task generate-nginx-redirect-list` which will create the redirects in `nginx_redirects_workspace/results/nginx_redirects.conf`
-   1. Use that content to replace the block of locations in `kube/boost/templates/configmap-nginx.yml`.
+   1. Run `task generate-nginx-redirect-list` which will update the block of locations in `kube/boost/templates/configmap-nginx.yml`.
    1. Commit the changes and create a PR.
 1. For 404 data: Run `task generate-404-list` which will create the 404 data in `nginx_redirects_workspace/results/404_urls.csv`.
 1. To save the analysis for future use a new branch has been created with the same name as the current one in this project, so you should: